 Oral history projects offer a great way to "do good" while raising the stature of the profession to the general public.
-Currently, the cumulative number of transcriptions completed by our court reporters and students for the Library of Congress (LOC) and other program partners has reached over 3,500.
+Currently, the cumulative number of transcriptions completed by our court reporters and students for the Library of Congress (LOC) and other program partners has reached more than 3,900.
 To recognize NCRF/NCRA's 10-year partnership with the Veterans History Project (VHP) at the LOC, in 2013, we implemented a new initiative, "Make the Promise".

-We are asking you, through "Make the Promise", to increase the number of completed transcriptions to 3,700 by Memorial Day, 2015.
-That's roughly 200 new transcriptions made from the oral history collections of any of our three program partners.
+Through "Make the Promise", we made a goal of increasing the number of completed transcriptions to 3,700 by Memorial Day, 2015.
+We surpassed that number and are asking you, once again, to "Make the Promise" and increase the number of completed transcriptions to 4,000 by Memorial Day, 2016.
+We're less than 100 transcriptions away from our goal!
 We have been told countless times what a wonderful experience it is to transcribe an oral history and to be part of the making of a lasting legacy.
 Won't you please help us to reach our goal by making a promise to participate?

 The Library of Congress Veterans History Project (VHP)

 VHP is the first of several oral history projects being supported by NCRF and NCRA members through NCRF's expanded Oral Histories Program.
 Since 2003, NCRA members, who volunteer their services, have worked with NCRF and the Library of Congress to record and transcribe the moving stories of many U.S. war veterans, building a lasting legacy of the diverse group of men and women who have served our nation during wartime.